StackStorm/st2/contrib/sandbox/packages/puppet/README.md

 For the Python runner actions to work, you need to configure the following items in the config:

-* master.hostname - hostname of the puppet master
+* `master.hostname` - hostname of the puppet master
-* master.port - port of the puppet master
+* `master.port` - port of the puppet master

-* auth.client_cert_path - path to the client certificate file used for authentication
+* `auth.client_cert_path` - path to the client certificate file used for authentication
-* auth.client_cert_key_path - path to the private key file for the client certificate
+* `auth.client_cert_key_path` - path to the private key file for the client certificate
-* auth.ca_cert_path - path to the CA cert file
+* `auth.ca_cert_path` - path to the CA cert file

+Remote actions require no configuration.
+You simply need to specify server to run the action on when running the action (same as with other remote actions).